BLancasterKY/CL4_Space_Game/README.md

 # CL4_Space_Game
-Simple space game made in the early stages of the Microsoft Softwar and Systems Academy
+Simple space game made in the early stages of the Microsoft Software and Systems Academy